AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/pdf-marketo.md

 Adhering to XDM standards allows data to be uniformly incorporated into the Platform ecosystem, making it easier to deliver data and gather information.

-To learn more about XDM and its role in Platform, please see the [XDM System overview](../../../xdm/home.md).
+To learn more about XDM and its role in Platform, please see the [XDM System overview](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html?lang=en).

-## Field mapping from [!DNL Marketo] to XDM
+## Field mapping from Marketo to XDM

-To establish a source connection between [!DNL Marketo] and Platform, the Marketo source data fields must be mapped to their appropriate target XDM fields prior to being ingested into Platform.
+To establish a source connection between Marketo and Platform, the Marketo source data fields must be mapped to their appropriate target XDM fields prior to being ingested into Platform.

-See the following documents for detailed information on the field mapping rules between [!DNL Marketo] datasets and Platform:
+See the following documents for detailed information on the field mapping rules between Marketo datasets and Platform:

 * [Activities](./marketo-mapping/activities.md)
 * [Campaigns](./marketo-mapping/campaigns.md)